 Related post: Are dachshunds good guard dogs?

 A kid-friendly dog is gentle with children and has a sturdy body that can stand all hugs and rough love that kid’s like to give to puppies.
 They also must be playful and willing to run around whenever the kids want to play with the dog.
 Children-friendly dogs must also be patient with screaming children.
 They can’t easily be stressed by kids or find children annoying.

 Dachshunds are generally loyal and gentle with children.
-But they are small dogs with fragile backs, this means that they run the risk of getting hurt when they play with children who do not know how to play gently with a dog.
+But they are small dogs with fragile backs, which means that they run the risk of getting hurt when they play with children who do not know how to play gently with a dog.
 Likewise, if the dachshund feels threatened by a child who treats him badly, he may growl or even bite the child.

 Luckily this is easy to fix.
 First of all, you should always supervise your dachshund when he is with children.
 Never leave a dachshund or any other dog alone with a child.
 The second thing you should do is explain to the child the correct way to play with the dog.
 As well as, teaching them the correct way to pick up and hold a dachshund.
 This way your dachshund can be a playmate for children without either of them being in danger.

 Finally, if you see that your dachshund does not feel comfortable and appears fearful or uncomfortable, or if the child plays too aggressively with dachshunds.
 It is best to separate them to avoid any problems.

 Dachshunds have small bodies and fragile backs, they can easily be injured by a child that doesn’t know how to handle sausage dogs.
 Dachshunds don’t have the body sturdiness for being a kid’s furry pal.

 But what about their character?
 Dachshunds are smart and stubborn, they are notoriously difficult to train and always try to do what they want.